ucd-ipo/agroft/README.md

 ## Installation

 This Shiny app has been built into a package and the development version is hosted on Github.
-Currently, it can be installed from source either using using the `devtools` R package.
+Currently, it can be installed from source using the `devtools` R package.

 Install devtools: